-\begin{proof} The main task is to compute the average $\mathbb{E}_{h}\!\left[T_{\rm{vN}}\right]$, which, after inserting into the moment relation~(\ref{eq:f2hvN1}), establishes the proposition~\ref{p:2}.
-By employing the one arbitrary eigenvalue density~(\ref{eq:h1}), the task boils down to computing two integrals
+\begin{proof} The main task is to compute the average $\mathbb{E}_{h}\!\left[T_{\rm{vN}}\right]$, which, after inserting into the moment relation~(\ref{eq:f2hvN1}), establishes Proposition~\ref{p:2}.
+By employing the single eigenvalue density~(\ref{eq:h1}), this task boils down to computing two integrals

 We first compute the integral

 by using the results~(\ref{eq:FHs}),~(\ref{eq:tI}), and~(\ref{eq:xI}) as

 where $\alpha$ is given by~(\ref{eq:alpha}) and we denote